coolbeans201/GreatTechBlogPosts/README.md

 [The Best Way to Control Kubernetes and Cloud Costs](https://d2iq.com/blog/the-best-way-to-control-kubernetes-and-cloud-costs) - More FinOps with Kubernetes

+### Dagster

+[Dagster at all 5 Steps of the Development Lifecycle](https://dagster.io/blog/dagster-five-stages-development-lifecycle) - Having an orchestrator involved at all steps of the development lifecycle is really helpful for data engineers.
+This is how Dagster tries to accomplish just that.

+[Declarative Scheduling for Data Assets](https://dagster.io/blog/declarative-scheduling) - Declarative scheduling just makes sense when it comes to managing data assets.

+[Partitions in Data Pipelines](https://dagster.io/blog/partitioned-data-pipelines) - Thinking in partitions helps set Dagster apart from its competitors

+[What Dagster Believes About Data Platforms](https://dagster.io/blog/what-dagster-believes-about-data-platforms) - "Data engineering is software engineering".
+Preach!

+[Balancing the Data Scales: Centralization vs. Decentralization ](https://dagster.io/blog/balancing-the-data-scales-centralization-vs-decentralization) - Centralization vs. decentralization is a never-ending topic, but this is a good primer on the pros and cons of each.

+[How to Make Data a Team Sport](https://dagster.io/blog/how-to-make-data-a-team-sport) - Data democratization can be a big challenge at organizations, but when it's done well, it helps everyone.

+[Data Visibility -- A Primer](https://dagster.io/blog/data-visibility-primer) - Data quality, lineage, and more are all key to proper data visibility.

 ### DataKitchen

 [Data Observability and Monitoring with DataOps](https://medium.com/data-ops/data-observability-and-monitoring-with-dataops-45fe822196f7) - A very useful overview of DataOps and a platform that supports it